hackshackers/hackshackers-hugo/content/hacks-hackers-seeks-research-coordinator.md

 ### Qualifications and Requirements

 Successful applicants will have at least a Bachelor's Degree and three years of professional work experience.
-Very strong organizational and interpersonal skills, diligence and creativity is a strong need in this position in combination with experience in a field related to data analysis and/or architecture in addition to multidisciplinary research.
+Very strong organizational and interpersonal skills, diligence and creativity is a strong need in this position in combination with experience in a field related to data analysis and/or architecture in connection with multidisciplinary research.
 Previous study, work experience, or skills in journalism, content moderation, psychology or medical science (i.e. vaccines) is strongly preferred.
 Excellent academic credentials, research, and/or writing background are desired.

 Position requires familiarity or ability to quickly gain familiarity with issues related to health communications related to vaccines within online environments.